 Here’s my NovelRace update, not one but two weeks later.
-After a ‘I do me proud’ start in the first fortnight, I slacked off for a week in between, making full use of my 30th birthday as an excuse.
-Pune and its wonderful people gave me a delightful celebration spread over 4 days (a birth-weekend rather than birthday) so I’m full of fervent enthusiasm now, all set to prove myself again.
+After an ‘I do me proud’ start in the first fortnight, I slacked off for a week in between, making full use of my 30th birthday as an excuse.
+Pune and its wonderful people gave me a delightful celebration spread over 4 days (a birth weekend rather than a birthday) so I’m full of fervent enthusiasm now, all set to prove myself again.

 Instead of creating a character and endowing him with attributes that I would like, I formed images of people whose stories I wanted to tell.
 That is to say, instead of creating a character, I just picked out people and decided to build stories around them.
 As you might expect this means that the characters are drawn from real life, people I’ve known or in some cases, my own self.
 I don’t want this to be either biographical or autobiographical so what I did do is use my real-life inspiration only as a reference (“What would he do in such a situation?
 What would she think?”).